cakephp/docs/en/deployment.rst

 Improve Your Application's Performance
 ======================================

-Class loading can easily take a big share of your application's processing time.
+Class loading can take a big share of your application's processing time.
 In order to avoid this problem, it is recommended that you run this command in your production server once the application is deployed::